Do I Need To Get Tested?

 Bellingen Shire Covid-19 Testing Clinic is open

-The COVID Clinic has been established by local doctors and nurses to provide a single point for the assessment and testing of anyone in Bellingen Shire (including Dorrigo, Thora, Urunga, Kalang, Raleigh etc) who thinks they may have a Coronavirus (COVID) infection.
+The COVID Clinic was established by local doctors and nurses to provide a single point for the assessment and testing of anyone in Bellingen Shire (including Dorrigo, Thora, Urunga, Kalang, Raleigh etc) who thinks they may have a Coronavirus (COVID) infection.
+It is now being managed by Sullivan Nicolades Pathology.

 No other medical problems will be dealt with at the COVID Clinic – you should see your usual GP for those.